• Skip to primary navigation

 Delicious with a glass of chilled Pinot Blanc from Alsace, or a Sauvignon Blanc from the Loire or Bordeaux.

-Puff Pastry: This Flamiche can be made by using ready-made puff pastry (ensure it's good quality 'pure butter'), although the secret to this recipe is the homemade pie dough, as the touch of curry just takes this to another level.
+Puff Pastry: This French Flamiche can be made by using ready-made puff pastry (ensure it's good quality 'pure butter'), although the secret to this recipe is the homemade pie dough, as the touch of curry just takes this to another level.

 Measures: Please note that all my recipes are best made using digital kitchen scales in precise metric grams.
 Both ounces (and cups) are given as an approximate guide.